andreaskaempf/adventofcode2021/README.md

 * **Day 15** (Go, Julia): Find the lowest cost path through a graph, starting at the top right, and ending up at the bottom right, adding up any cells you enter, so as to minimize total cost (*medium*).
+* **Day 16** (Python): Parse hierarchy of binary codes into numeric literals and operations.
+For part 2, recursively evaluate the resulting expression using a LISP-like interpreter approach (*medium*).

 To compile and run a Go program
 * Change into the directory with the program